tanwar-abhi/Porous_media_flow/README.md

 `main.m` :: This is the main file where the domain and phusical parameters for flow and user specific inputs are defined.

-`FEM_matrices_steady.m` , `FEM_matrices_transient.m` :: This function {sub file} solve and assembling, respective, element and global FEM matrices.
-This function is called everytime the element matrices is calculated and then it adds to the global stiffness matrix.

-`Quadrature.m` :: This function contains all the gauss quadratures used for the calculation of integrals.

-`ShapeFunc.m` :: Here linear and quadratic shape functions are defined which are called upon during element martix calculations.

 `rhs_element.m` :: Here RHS terms of the equation and source terms are defined for the subsequent, steady and trasnsient, cases.

 `Initial_Conditions.m` :: As per the name here initial conditions for the transient boundary value problem as defined.

 `Element_Neumann.m` :: This function imposes the Neumann boundary conditions on the subsequent elements.

+`Postprocessing.m` :: This function displays the time variation graphs, showing the gradual progression of pressure as the solution marches in time.

+`steady_DBC.m` :: This file contains the numerical algorithm for solving the nonlinear steady case boundary value problem with only imposed Dirichlet boundary conditions.

+`steady_DBC_NBC.m` :: This file contains the numerical algorithm for solving the nonlinear steady case boundary value problem with imposed Dirichlet and Neumann boundary conditions.

+`transient_2BDF_DNBC.m` :: This file contains the numerical algorithms for solving nonlinear transient boundary value problem with both dirichlet and neumann boundary conditions.

+`transient_2BDF_DBC.m` :: This file contains the numerical algorithms for solving nonlinear transient boundary value problem with only imposed dirichlet boundary conditions.

+## Sub functions, helping functions Pre and Post-Processing

+These are the sub functions that are called upon by the main solver code, they are located within Functions directory and this path is added to solver.

+`cinput.m` :: This is just a function created for rendering text on screen asking for user inputs.

+`PlotMesh.m` :: This gives a visual representation of the mesh, elements and nodes.

+`SetReferenceElement.m` :: This function creates a structured element of all the user inputs and element numbers, node nubers and connectivities.

+`Quadrature.m` :: This function contains all the gauss quadratures used for the calculation of integrals.

 `CreateMesh.m` :: It discretize's the whole domain defined in `main.m` and creates the mesh.

+`ShapeFunc.m` :: Here linear and quadratic shape functions are defined which are called upon during element martix calculations.

+`FEM_matrices_steady.m` , `FEM_matrices_transient.m` :: This function {sub file} solve and assembling, respective, element and global FEM matrices.
+This function is called everytime the element matrices is calculated and then it adds to the global stiffness matrix.

 ## Case Setup
 * To solve steady and transient cases with differnet imposed boundary condition, multiple files where created which call in necessary functions.
 They subsequently contain algorithms for solving steady and tranisent problem.

 * Suffix **DBC** stands for Dirichlet Boundary Conditions and **NBC** stands for Neumann Boundary Conditions.

-## Sub functions, helping functions Pre and Post-Processing

-`cinput.m` :: This is just a function created for rendering text on screen asking for user inputs.

-`PlotMesh.m` :: This gives a visual representation of the mesh, elements and nodes.

-`Postprocessing.m` :: This function displays the time variation graphs, showing the gradual progression of pressure as the solution marches in time.

-`SetReferenceElement.m` :: This function creates a structured element of all the user inputs and element numbers, node nubers and connectivities.

 # How to run the Solver